Modeling of a charged dielectric interface: Comparison of the continuum and discrete lattice representations of surface charges

-Two treatments within particle-based simulations for modeling a charged surface are using explicit, discrete charges and continuous, uniform charges.
-The computational cost can be substantially reduced if, instead of explicit surface charges, one uses an electric field to describe continuous surface charges.
-In addition, many electrolyte theories, including the Poisson--Boltzmann theory, are developed on the assumption of uniform surface charges~\cite{andelman95}.
-However, recent simulations have demonstrated that with discrete surface charges, when the lattice constant becomes notably larger than the charge diameter, one observes much stronger charge reversal, compared to the surfaces with continuous charges~\cite{jho2008strong,calero2010interaction,wang2016examining,wang2017ion}.
-These examples show that the two treatments for modeling a charged dielectric interface can lead to substantially different results.
-In this note, we calculate the electrostatic force for a single charge above an infinite plate, and compare the differences between discrete and continuous representations of surface charges.
+The structure of electrolytes near charged interfaces is fundamental in controlling stability of colloidal suspension~\cite{linse05,mahynski14}, adsorption of polymers~\cite{messina04,PATTANAIK201841}, and self-assembly of nanoparticles~\cite{walker11,MANDAL20187}.
+Two main treatments within particle-based simulations for modeling a charged surface are using explicit, discrete charges and continuum, uniform charges.
+Numerous theories of electrolyte, including the famous Poisson--Boltzmann theory, have been developed on the assumption of uniform surface charge~\cite{andelman95}.
+However, recent computer simulations~\cite{wang2016examining,wang2017ion} have demonstrated with discrete surface charged groups, one can observe strong charge reversal if the lattice constant becomes notably larger than the counterion diameter, compared to the surfaces with continuum representation.
+Those results clearly indicate that the discrete and continuum representations of surface charges could lead to substantially different scenarios.
+However, to our knowledge, a simple understanding of the physics behind such differences is still absent in the literature.
+In this short communication, we calculate rigorously the electrostatic force on a single point charge above a charged plate and compare the results from discrete and continuum representations of surface charges.
+By doing so, a simple understanding of the differences between discrete and continuum representations of surface charges is obtained.